mapping-elections/site/_essays/06-swain-geography-of-politics.md

     "Chesapeake" and "Potomac" parties only appeared in one election, the two regionally-based voting blocs they represented continued to influence voting patterns throughout the state for almost two decades.
+summary:
+"Maryland’s geography and economy created a unique political culture informed by an extreme aura of localism."
 always_allow_html: yes
 author: Greta Swain
 doi: https://doi.org/10.31835/meae.essays.06